2024 Workforce Report

 Quantifying the Impact of English Upskilling on Worker Mobility, Retention, and Social Inclusion

-Despite the growing share of immigrants, refugees, and speakers of other languages in the U.S. labor force, little research has been conducted on the economic and workforce impacts of English upskilling in the United States.
-There is even less literature available on the perspectives, motivations, and preferences of adult English learners in the U.S. The results of this survey are designed to equip employers, adult educators, state governments, and other workforce leaders with data and tools to understand the potential of high-quality, career-aligned English instruction to effectively support workforce development initiatives across the country.
+Despite the growing share of adult English learners in the U.S. labor force, little research has been conducted on the economic and workforce impacts of English upskilling in the United States.
+There is even less literature available on the perspectives, motivations, and preferences of these workers.
+The results of this survey are designed to equip employers, adult educators, state governments, and other workforce leaders with data and tools to understand the potential of high-quality, career-aligned English instruction to effectively support workforce development initiatives across the country.

 In response, a growing number of employers, adult education programs, state and local government agencies, and other workforce leaders are making investments to fill the gap.
 Upskilling with English – an on-demand, career-aligned, AI-powered approach to English instruction – is showing promise to power local workforces and build more connected local communities.